gpetho/preverb/Grashchenkov.md

 Adjectives sometimes possess syntactically obligatory valency; a few examples include Russian lexemes _vkhozhiy_ 'having access', _raspolozhennyy_ 'disposed (to something)', _sklonnyy_ 'prone', _prisushchiy_ 'inherent', _chrevatyy_ 'fraught with', _kratnyy_ 'multiple of', _pokhozhiy_ 'similar'.

-(421) (From the works of A. and B. Strugatsky)
+(421) (From the works of A. and B. Strugatsky)<br/>
-a. … osen'yu 1941-go vel delo Amalii Mikhaylovny Berman, sosedki Krasnogorova po lestnichnoy ploshchadke, vkhozhey v ikh dom.
+a. … osen'yu 1941-go vel delo Amalii Mikhaylovny Berman, sosedki Krasnogorova po lestnichnoy ploshchadke, vkhozhey v ikh dom.<br/>
-   … autumn-LOC 1941-GEN led case Amalia Mikhaylovna Berman-GEN, neighbor-GEN Krasnogorov-GEN on stairway landing-DAT, having.access-FEM.SG.NOM into their house.
+   … autumn-LOC 1941-GEN led case Amalia Mikhaylovna Berman-GEN, neighbor-GEN Krasnogorov-GEN on stairway landing-DAT, having.access-FEM.SG.NOM into their house.<br/>
-   '…in the autumn of 1941, he handled the case of Amalia Mikhailovna Berman, Krasnogorov's neighbor on the landing, who had access to their house.' a′. * vkhozhaya sosedka
+   '…in the autumn of 1941, he handled the case of Amalia Mikhailovna Berman, Krasnogorov's neighbor on the landing, who had access to their house.'

+a′. * vkhozhaya sosedka<br/>
-   *having.access-FEM.SG.NOM neighbor-FEM.SG.NOM
+   *having.access-FEM.SG.NOM neighbor-FEM.SG.NOM<br/>
    '*an accessible neighbor'

 b.
-Dlya menya Poseshcheniye - eto prezhde vsego unikal'noye sobytiye, chrevatoye vozmozhnost'yu pereprygnut' srazu cherez neskol'ko stupenek v protsesse poznaniya.
+Dlya menya Poseshcheniye - eto prezhde vsego unikal'noye sobytiye, chrevatoye vozmozhnost'yu pereprygnut' srazu cherez neskol'ko stupenek v protsesse poznaniya.<br/>
-   For me visit-NOM - this primarily unique event-NOM, fraught.with-N.SG.NOM possibility-INSTR jump over several steps-GEN in process-LOC knowledge-GEN.
+   For me visit-NOM - this primarily unique event-NOM, fraught.with-N.SG.NOM possibility-INSTR jump over several steps-GEN in process-LOC knowledge-GEN.<br/>
-   'For me, the Visit is first and foremost a unique event, fraught with the possibility of skipping several steps in the process of knowledge at once.' b′. * chrevatoye sobytiye
+   'For me, the Visit is first and foremost a unique event, fraught with the possibility of skipping several steps in the process of knowledge at once.'

+b′. * chrevatoye sobytiye<br/>
-   *fraught.with-N.SG.NOM event-NOM
+   *fraught.with-N.SG.NOM event-NOM<br/>
    '*a fraught event'

-c. … ne bylo nichego, krome stola, za kotorym sidel, podpershi podborodok kulakami, dlinnovolosyy yunets, pokhozhiy kudryami i nezhnym dlinnym likom na Aleksandra Bloka…
+c. … ne bylo nichego, krome stola, za kotorym sidel, podpershi podborodok kulakami, dlinnovolosyy yunets, pokhozhiy kudryami i nezhnym dlinnym likom na Aleksandra Bloka…<br/>
-   … NEG was nothing-GEN, except table-GEN, behind which sat, propping.up chin-ACC fists-INSTR, long-haired youth-NOM, similar-M.SG.NOM curls-INSTR and tender-INSTR long-INSTR face-INSTR to Alexander Blok-ACC.
+   … NEG was nothing-GEN, except table-GEN, behind which sat, propping.up chin-ACC fists-INSTR, long-haired youth-NOM, similar-M.SG.NOM curls-INSTR and tender-INSTR long-INSTR face-INSTR to Alexander Blok-ACC.<br/>
-   '…there was nothing but a table, behind which sat, propping his chin with his fists, a long-haired youth, similar in his curls and delicate long face to Alexander Blok…' c′. * pokhozhiy yunets
+   '…there was nothing but a table, behind which sat, propping his chin with his fists, a long-haired youth, similar in his curls and delicate long face to Alexander Blok…'

+c′. * pokhozhiy yunets<br/>
-   *similar-M.SG.NOM youth-NOM
+   *similar-M.SG.NOM youth-NOM<br/>
    '*a similar youth'

 The main part of governing adjectives, it seems, possesses obligatory semantic and optional syntactic valency.
 "Let's call the i-th valency of word A syntactically optional if a sentence containing word A with an unfilled i-th valency is correct" (Apresyan 1995: 149).
 This definition applies, for example, to participants introduced by adjectives _poleznyy_ 'useful', _dostoynyy_ 'worthy', _interesnyy_ 'interesting', etc.:

-(422) (From the works of A. and B. Strugatsky)
+(422) (From the works of A. and B. Strugatsky)<br/>
 a.
-Chital ya tvoy traktat - poleznaya kniga, no glupaya. read-M.SG I your treatise-ACC - useful-F.SG book-F.SG, but stupid-F.SG.
+Chital ya tvoy traktat - poleznaya kniga, no glupaya.<br/>
+   read-M.SG I your treatise-ACC - useful-F.SG book-F.SG, but stupid-F.SG.<br/>
    'I read your treatise - a useful book, but a stupid one.'

 b.
-Tak chem ya mogu byt' vam polezna, tovarishch? so what-INSTR I can be you-DAT useful-F.SG, comrade-VOC?
+Tak chem ya mogu byt' vam polezna, tovarishch?<br/>
+   so what-INSTR I can be you-DAT useful-F.SG, comrade-VOC?<br/>
    'So how can I be useful to you, comrade?'

-(423) (From the works of A. and B. Strugatsky)
+(423) (From the works of A. and B. Strugatsky)<br/>
 a.
-On byl prav: ustupit' dostoynomu protivniku - eto ne pozor. he was right: yield-INF worthy-DAT opponent-DAT - this NEG shame.
+On byl prav: ustupit' dostoynomu protivniku - eto ne pozor.<br/>
+   he was right: yield-INF worthy-DAT opponent-DAT - this NEG shame.<br/>
    'He was right: to yield to a worthy opponent is no disgrace.'

-b. … blagorodno otstupit' pered protivnikom, dostoynym pobedy… … nobly retreat-INF before opponent-INSTR, worthy-GEN victory-GEN… '…to nobly retreat before an opponent worthy of victory…'
+b. … blagorodno otstupit' pered protivnikom, dostoynym pobedy…<br/>
+   … nobly retreat-INF before opponent-INSTR, worthy-GEN victory-GEN…<br/>
+   '…to nobly retreat before an opponent worthy of victory…'

-(424) (From the works of A. and B. Strugatsky)
+(424) (From the works of A. and B. Strugatsky)<br/>
 a.
-Vy dali mne massu interesnogo materiala. you gave me mass-ACC interesting-GEN material-GEN.
+Vy dali mne massu interesnogo materiala.<br/>
+   you gave me mass-ACC interesting-GEN material-GEN.<br/>
    'You gave me a lot of interesting material.'

-b. … demonstriruyet svoye bezrazlichiye i dazhe prezreniye ko vsem etim predmetam, «ne interesnym yego narodu»… … demonstrates his indifference and even contempt to all these subjects-DAT, «NEG interesting-DAT.PL his people-DAT»… '…demonstrates his indifference and even contempt for all these subjects, «not interesting to his people»…'
+b. … demonstriruyet svoye bezrazlichiye i dazhe prezreniye ko vsem etim predmetam, «ne interesnym yego narodu»…<br/>
+   … demonstrates his indifference and even contempt to all these subjects-DAT, «NEG interesting-DAT.PL his people-DAT»…<br/>
+   '…demonstrates his indifference and even contempt for all these subjects, «not interesting to his people»…'

 A similar analysis is proposed, for example, in (Landau 2006): participants in situations defined by adjectives are recognized as syntactic adjuncts.
 In this approach, noun phrases dependent on adjectives do not fill syntactic valencies but correspond to certain semantic frames associated with particular types of adjectival meanings.

 As we established when discussing the semantic properties of adjectives in Chapter 1, the following semantic classes in Russian possess the ability to introduce their own participant:

-(425) Semantic classes of Russian adjectives that take dependents
+(425) Semantic classes of Russian adjectives that take dependents<br/>
 a.
-EVALUATIVE
+EVALUATIVE<br/>
    _vazhnyy_ 'important', _vtorostepennyy_ 'secondary', _gadkiy_ 'nasty', _dorogoy_ 'dear', _zhutkiy_ 'creepy', _zabavnyy_ 'amusing', _zagadochnyy_ 'mysterious', _zamanchevyy_ 'tempting', _zanyatnyy_ 'entertaining', _zarazitel'nyy_ 'infectious', _interesnyy_ 'interesting', _omerzitel'nyy_ 'disgusting', _otvratitel'nyy_ 'repulsive', _skuchnyy_ 'boring', _udachnyy_ 'successful', …

 b.
-TEMPORAL
+TEMPORAL<br/>
    _dolgi_y 'long', _kratkiy_ 'brief', _novyy_ 'new', _staryy_ 'old'

 c.
-SPATIAL
+SPATIAL<br/>
    _blizhniy_ 'nearby', _blizkiy_ 'close', _dalekiy_ 'distant', _dal'niy_ 'far'

 d.
-IDENTITY
+IDENTITY<br/>
    _zhenatyy_ 'married', _identichnyy_ 'identical', _odinakovyy_ 'same', _parallel'nyy_ 'parallel', _pokhozhiy_ 'similar', _ravnyy_ 'equal', _razlichnyy_ 'different', _raznyy_ 'various', _skhozhiy_ 'similar', _tozhdestvennyy_ 'identical', _ekvivalentnyy_ 'equivalent'

 e.
-EMOTIONAL RELATION
+EMOTIONAL RELATION<br/>
    _agressivnyy_ 'aggressive', _bezrazlichnyy_ 'indifferent', _bespristrastnyy_ 'impartial', _blagozhelatel'nyy_ 'well-wishing', _vezhlivyy_ 'polite', _vnimatel'nyy_ 'attentive', _vrazhdebnyy_ 'hostile', _gostepriimnyy_ 'hospitable', _grubyy_ 'rude', _dobrozhelatel'nyy_ 'benevolent', _dobryy_ 'kind', _druzhelyubnyy_ 'friendly', _zabotlivyy_ 'caring', _zloy_ 'angry', _miloserdnyy_ 'merciful', …

 f.
-BENEFACTIVE
+BENEFACTIVE<br/>
    _vrednyy_ 'harmful', _vygodnyy_ 'profitable', _opasnyy_ 'dangerous', _poleznyy_ 'useful', _udobnyy_ 'convenient', _tsennyy_ 'valuable', _chrevatyy_ 'fraught with'

 g.
-FAMILIARITY
+FAMILIARITY<br/>
    _znakomyy_ 'familiar', _znamenityy_ 'famous', _izvestnyy_ 'known', _populyarnyy_ 'popular', _proslavlennyy_ 'glorified'

 h.
-TYPICALITY
+TYPICALITY<br/>
    _obyknovennyy_ 'ordinary', _obychnyy_ 'usual', _privychnyy_ 'accustomed', _svoystvennyy_ 'characteristic', _spetsificheskiy_ 'specific', _tipichnyy_ 'typical', _kharakternyy_ 'characteristic', …

 i.
-CONTENT
+CONTENT<br/>
-   _bogaty_y 'rich', _bednyy_ 'poor', _polnyy_ 'full', _pustoy_ 'empty'
+   _bogatyy_ 'rich', _bednyy_ 'poor', _polnyy_ 'full', _pustoy_ 'empty'

 A number of classes have a small number of lexemes; in some cases (primarily EVALUATIVE adjectives, adjectives of EMOTIONAL RELATION and TYPICALITY), the examples given above can be supplemented.